 1. Research Report

-Submission of a written research-based report on a topic of the candidate’s selection from the choice of topics provided below.
+Submission of a written research-based report on a topic of the candidate’s selection from the choice of topics provided/ or other relevant topics. some topics are listed below:

 The report must be original work of the candidate and should be of minimum 5,000 words and maximum 6,500 words.
-The report must be submitted on the day of the written assessment in hardcopy.
-Instructions regarding electronic copy will be provided after enrollment.
+The report must be submitted on the day of the written assessment in hard copy.

 Guidelines on the structure and format of the report